hyperledger-archives/composer/packages/composer-website/jekylldocs/integrating/call-out.md

 # Calling an HTTP or REST API from Transaction Processor Functions

 In some cases it is desirable to be able to call HTTP or REST APIs from transaction processor functions.
-This allows you to move complex computation off the blockchain.
-Calling the REST API allows the transaction processor function to off-board complex or expensive computation to a centrally or peer hosted service.
+This allows you to move complex or expensive computation from the blockchain to a centrally or peer hosted service.

 Alternatively, a transaction processor function may wish to call third party HTTP or REST APIs that provides external data.
-For example, a third party API may provide data about the current price of a stock, or the current weather and temperature, which can be used to determine whether or not the conditions of a contract have been fufilled.
+For example, a third party API may provide data about the current price of a stock, or the current weather and temperature, which can be used to determine whether or not the conditions of a contract have been fulfilled.

-{{site.data.conrefs.composer_full}} provides built-in functionality that allows a transaction processor function developer to call an HTTP or REST API from within a transaction processor function.
+{{site.data.conrefs.composer_full}} allows a transaction processor function developer to call an HTTP or REST API from within a transaction processor function.

-> Please note that using this functionality can easily lead to errors that are caused by consensus failures, and should only be used with care.
-For more information, read the section "consensus considerations" below.
+> Please note that using this function can lead to errors that are caused by consensus failures, and should only be used with care.
+For more information, see [Consensus considerations](#consensus-considerations) below.

 ## Using the request module